-Museums and galleries have always adapted to reflect the society and times within which they exist .
-In the contemporary world, there are an increasing number of challenges facing these institutions to not only maintain their relevance, but to protect and enhance relationships with their audiences.
-The Nottingham Contemporary is one such institution looking to utilise technology as a way of developing new and more meaningful relationships with their audience.
+Museums and galleries have always faced pressure to evolve and adapt to reflect the society and times within which they exist , and thus are uniquely situated to both reflect and pioneer social change .
+However, there are an increasing number of challenges facing these institutions not only to maintain their relevance, but also to protect and enhance relationships with their audiences [3, 4].
+Many of these challenges can begin to be addressed through the adaptation of technologies.
+The Nottingham Contemporary , an international, contemporary art gallery based in Nottingham, UK, is one such institution seeking ways of developing new and more meaningful relationships with their audiences through technological advances.

 Nottingham Contemporary.
 (2019, 04/03/2019).
 Homepage.
 Available: https://www.nottinghamcontemporary.org/

 This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Nottingham Contemporary.